anatolio-deb/Multilingual-online-translator/README.md

 # reverso-context-bot
-This project was originally made as a telegram bot to support translation operations provided by [Reverso Context](https://context.reverso.net/).
-Now it's a part of an educational platform here https://hyperskill.org/projects/99.
+Python wrapper around https://context.reverso.net/.
+Available as telegram bot(see the credits).
+Now it's a part of an educational platform https://hyperskill.org/projects/99.
 ## Dependencies
 * Python3
   * requests